Ciudad Colonial Guided Tour

 Tour Details

-At your chosen time, we'll meet in front of the Royal House Museum and start our guided tour of Santo Domingo's Ciudad Colonial.
-During this tour, we'll visit the most significant sites in the oldest part of the Dominican capital.
+At your chosen time, we'll meet in front of the Royal House Museum to start our guided tour of Santo Domingo's Ciudad Colonial.
+During the tour, we will explore the most symbolic spots in the oldest part of the Dominican capital.

-Our first stop will be the Basilica Cathedral of Santa María la Menor, the oldest cathedral in North America, commissioned by Charles V. Next, we will proceed to the Fortaleza Ozama, the oldest fort built by Europeans in America.
+Firstly, we will visit the Basilica Cathedral of Santa María la Menor, the oldest cathedral in North America, constructed under the order of Charles V. Following this, we will proceed to the Fortaleza Ozama, the oldest fort built by Europeans in America.

-We will stroll along Las Damas Street, where we will admire the House of Rodrigo Bastidas, the founder of several South American cities.
-We will also see the former residences of Nicolás de Ovando and Dávila as we continue learning about the colonial era in Santo Domingo.
+Next, we will stroll along Las Damas Street, stopping at the House of Rodrigo Bastidas, founder of several South American cities.
+We will also see the former residences of Nicolás de Ovando and Dávila as we continue exploring the colonial era in Santo Domingo.

-Afterwards, we will visit the National Pantheon, the Royal House Museum, and the Plaza de España, home to the iconic Alcazar de Colón.
+Afterwards, we will visit the National Pantheon, the Royal House Museum, and the Plaza de España, where the iconic Alcazar de Colón is situated.

 Included